 Guinness Six Nations Fantasy Rugby is back for 2019 and with ever-growing popularity is set to be bigger and bolder than ever.

-With 2020 tickets, store vouchers and bragging rights at your very fingertips the game is now live and we’re here to give you the lowdown on how to reach the summit of your leagues.
+With 2020 tickets, store vouchers and bragging rights at your very fingertips the game is now live and we are here to give you the lowdown on how to reach the summit of your leagues.

-Here, we’re taking a look at Wales, their schedule, and the key players to select for your team for Round 1 – under a fortnight away.
+Here, we take a look at Gregor Townsend’s Scotland squad, their schedule, and the key players to select for your team for Round One – less than a fortnight away.

 WHAT’S THE SCHEDULE?